Computer-Generated Patterns Inspired by a Game of Lights

 Solution: Let “a” be the price of an apple and let “b” be the price of a banana.
 We can set up the following “inhomogeneous linear system of equations”:

-If you need a reminder of how to solve these check out the Khan Academy lessons on systems of equations: https://www.khanacademy.org/math/algebra/x2f8bb11595b61c86:systems-of-equations.
+If you need a reminder of how to solve these check out the Khan Academy lessons on systems of equations: Khan Academy: systems of equations.

-You could also just use a system of equation solver: https://www.wolframalpha.com/calculators/system-equation-calculator.
+You could also just use a system of equation solver: Wolfram Alpha solver.

-The solution in this case is a=5 and b=3.
+The solution in this case is and .

 To be more pretentious we can put our original equations in matrix form: